Low Blood Sugars & Anxiety While Returning to Your Busy Routine

 Editor’s Note: This content was made possible with support from Zealand Pharma, makers of Zegalogue®, an active partner of Beyond Type 1 at the time of publication.

-Many of us are getting back into the groove of “regular” life after a year of social distancing, quarantining and working all day from home.
+Many of us are getting back into the groove of “regular” life after years of social distancing, quarantining and working all day from home.
 While we’re also still being mindful of the ongoing pandemic—and wearing masks in indoor public places—employees are being welcomed back to the office, school is in session, fitness centers are open and most restaurants are serving indoors again!

 Of course, a big change in your daily routine can also really disrupt your diabetes management leading to frequent low blood sugars, blood sugar roller coasters and more general anxiety and stress.
 Below, we share some tips and tricks to help you manage some “back to regular life” anxiety.